 - 1. Be safe, appropriate and not disrupt or interfere with the educational process. - 2.
 Recognize that extremely brief garments such as tube tops, halter tops, spaghetti straps, plunging necklines (front and/or back) and see-through garments are not appropriate.
 No skin at the midriff should be seen. - 3.
 Ensure that underwear is completely covered with outer clothing. - 4.
 Include footwear at all times.
 Footwear that is a safety hazard will not be allowed. - 5.
-Not include the wearing of hats in the classroom except for a medical or religious purpose. - 6.
-Not include items that are vulgar, obscene (any material or performance either actual or simulated that administration, considering community standards, would deem offensive or indecent), and libelous or denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation or disability.
+Not include the wearing of hats or hoods in the building except for a medical or religious purpose.
+The principal has the discretion to modify the dress for special occasions or activities. - 6.
+Not include items that are vulgar, obscene (any material or performance either actual or simulated that administration, considering community standards, would deem offensive or indecent), and libelous or denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation or

-- 7. Not promote and/or endorse the use of alcohol, tobacco or illegal drugs and/or encourage other illegal or violent activities. - 8.
-Not be construed as intimidating (e.g. Gang wear). - 9.
-Fit appropriately. - 10.
+- disability. - 7.
+Not promote and/or endorse the use of alcohol, tobacco, juuls, vapes, or illegal drugs and/or encourage other illegal or violent activities - 8.
+Not be construed as intimidating (e.g. Gang wear) - 9.
+Fit appropriately - 10.
 Skirts and shorts must be of modest length.